As you develop an idea you'll need to think about who your customers and competitors are – this your 'market'.

 The method you use might depend on your idea or what you feel most comfortable with.

 Interviews and focus groups can give you in-depth information about your customers' needs.
-This is called 'qualitative research'.
+This is 'qualitative research'.

 Questionnaires and surveys can give you feedback from a larger number of customers.
-This is called 'quantitative research'.
+This is 'quantitative research'.

 If you're creating an online survey, there are several free tools you can use.